 Sometimes you make something and it satisfies far beyond your expectations.
 That's what happened with this dish.
 Smoky flavors from charcoal fire and a little smoke from applewood chips on the grill with that wonderful chimichurri flavor on the outside that contrasts with the fresh chimichurri it is served with.

-Whether you are grilling, smoking, roasting or cooking sous vide, the humble pork tenderloin is such a diverse, accessible and super healthy protein.
-The advantage of pork tenderloin is they cook so darn quickly and are so tender.
+Whether you are grilling, smoking, roasting or cooking sous vide, the humble pork tenderloin is such a diverse, accessible and super-healthy protein.
+The advantage of pork tenderloin is they cook so quickly and are super tender.
 There are virtually endless marinade and seasoning options that will work great.

 You can even slice the tenderloin into medallions before grilling.
 This will give them even more of that wonderful grilled flavor because there is more surface area for the grill to touch.

 An even better way to add tons more grilled flavor is to pound the tenderloin to flatten it out into steaks.
 This gives way more surface area than when it is round.
 It also helps it cook even quicker.
 I learned this awesome trick from fry friends over at America's Test Kitchen.

 Grilled Pork Tenderloin Marinades